dikortis/LetsTalkETC/Episodes/Episode_12.md

-happen I you know we're going to follow the longest chain obviously I'll let max talk to that i won't i won't step over my own intellect try to wander right along but yeah i think i expressed it i mean you know proof is it's a pillar of a society that's governed by law and when you look at the benefits of proof
+happen I you know we're going to follow the longest chain obviously I'll let max talk to that i won't i won't step over my own intellect try to wander along but i think i expressed it i mean you know proof is it's a pillar of a society that's governed by law and when you look at the benefits of proof